 How do LinkedIn Lead Gen Forms work?

-You may now be asking yourself, “How do LinkedIn Lead Gen Forms work exactly?”.
-LinkedIn allows users to perform in-app registrations, download, or click on any call-to-action you specify on your LinkedIn Lead Gen Ads.
+So how do LinkedIn Lead Gen Forms work exactly?
+The answer is pretty straightforward.
+Users can perform in-app registrations, download, or click on any call-to-action you specify on your LinkedIn Lead Gen Ads.

-When a user clicks on your Ads, a pre-filled form with information from their profile is shown to them.
+When a user clicks on your ads, a pre-filled form with information from their profile is shown to them.
 All they need to do is confirm the information and submit it.
-Then, a report of the user – including their name, email, company name, job title, location, and any other information you specified in the Lead Gen Forms – will be sent to you.
+Then, a report– including the user’s name, email, company name, job title, location, and any other information you specified in the Lead Gen Forms – will be sent to you.

 Here is a LinkedIn Lead Gen Ad example.